 - Descending genicular artery.

-The deep external pudendal artery originates just below the superficial external pudendal artery and enters medially deep to the spermatic cord or round ligament of the uterus and provides the scrotum or labium majus.
+The deep external pudendal artery originates just below the superficial external pudendal artery and enters medially deep to the spermatic cord or round ligament of the uterus and supplies the scrotum or labium majus.

 The descending genicular artery leaves the canal by descending inside the substance of vastus medialis and splits into articular and saphenous branches.
 The saphenous branch, also named saphenous artery, accompanies the saphenous nerve as it arises via the roof of adductor canal.